Alternative To Foreclosure When Cannot Afford Mortgage

 Refinancing so you can lower your monthly mortgage payments may be an option.
 I can now offer an FHA Streamline with no income verification and no credit scores required for borrowers in Illinois, Florida, Wisconsin, California, and Indiana.

 You can have bad credit and recent late payments but not on the mortgage.
 The only requirement is that you are not late on mortgage payments.
 Homeowners with a current FHA loa can do an FHA Streamline refinance with no income verification.

 There is a minimum six-month seasoning requirement for you to have an FHA Streamline Refinance if you recently purchased a home.
 Adjustable mortgage rates offer mortgage rates are substantially lower than the 30 year fixed rate mortgage rates.

 Loan Modification: Alternative If You Cannot Afford Mortgage

-Selling Your Home Regular Way Or Via Short Sale
+Selling Your Home Regular Way or Via Short Sale

-Reorganize Your Debt By Filing Bankruptcy
+Reorganize Your Debt by Filing Bankruptcy

-I am not a bankruptcy attorney nor am I qualified to offer bankruptcy advice, but you can file Chapter 7 bankruptcy and wipe out all your debts and still keep your home if you have little or no equity in your home.
-If you have tons of equity in your home and assests and have income, you may want to think about filing a Chapter 13 bankruptcy.
+I am not a bankruptcy attorney nor am I qualified to offer bankruptcy advice.
+Filing Chapter 7 bankruptcy and wipe out all debts and still keep your home if you have little or no equity in your home.
+If you have tons of equity in your home and assets and have income, you may want to think about filing a Chapter 13 bankruptcy.